cognifog-eu/iot-edge-gw/README.md

 **This setup also requires that the Raspberry Pi's WiFi interface is not used for Internet access.
 Instead, the Raspberry Pi should be connected to the Internet via its Ethernet interface.**

+The instructions to turn the Raspberry Pi into a WiFi Access Point at 2.4 GHz are summarized in the following steps:

-The first thing to do is to update and upgrade your Raspberry:
+1. The first thing to do is to update and upgrade your Raspberry:
 ```
 sudo apt update
 sudo apt upgrade
 ```

-If you are using a fresh new Raspberry Pi OS, you might need to set a Wi-Fi country first.
+2. If you are using a fresh new Raspberry Pi OS, you might need to set a Wi-Fi country first.
 Open raspi-config with this command:

 `sudo raspi-config`

-Then, go to “Localisation Options” > “WLAN country” and select your country from the list.
+3. Then, go to “Localisation Options” > “WLAN country” and select your country from the list.
 Confirm and exit.
 From there on, the Wi-Fi interface will be enabled.

-Start by enabling the WiFi interface in Network Manager with:
+4. Start by enabling the WiFi interface in Network Manager with:

 `sudo nmcli device wifi hotspot ifname wlan0 band bg ssid cognifog_wifi password <password>`

 By default, `cognifog_wifi` is the SSID of the resulting WiFi network, but it can be changed by any other SSID name.
 The last parameter (i.e., `<password>`) corresponds to the WiFi WPA2-based password.

-Next, configure Network Manager to run in access point mode, with shared IP addresses on this interface:
+5. Next, configure Network Manager to run in access point mode, with shared IP addresses on this interface:

 `sudo nmcli con modify Hotspot connection.autoconnect yes 802-11-wireless.mode ap 802-11-wireless.band bg ipv4.method shared ipv4.address 192.168.6.1/24`

 The last parameter corresponds to the IP (i.e., 192.168.6.1) of the Raspberry Pi within the created network and the network mask (i.e., /24).

-Lastly, it is necessary to turn down and then turn up the Hotspot to apply the configuration:
+6. Lastly, it is necessary to turn down and then turn up the Hotspot to apply the configuration:
 ```
 sudo nmcli con down Hotspot
 sudo nmcli con up Hotspot